4eburator/crowdstrike/README.md

 https://github.com/4eburator/crowdstrike

-The test assignments is implemented in python 3.9+ as web service by means of the following frameworks and dependencies:
+The test assignment is implemented in Python 3.9+ as a web service using the following frameworks and dependencies:
 - FastAPI framework
-- uvicorn application server
+- Uvicorn application server
-- TinyDB json database
+- TinyDB JSON database

-and can be run locally and from Docker container.
+The service can be run both locally and from a Docker container.

 **API**

-REST API consists of the following methods:
+The REST API consists of the following methods:

 * `POST /scan/<HOST>`

-This asynchronous call generates a unique `SCAN_ID`, launchers a background scan of the target host by means of 'nmap' tool, and immediately returns `SCAN_ID` (see `ScanSession` model).
-The background task captures 'nmap' output in XML, processes it (coverts to json) and stores in document-based Database TinyDB (json file stored locally per target host).
+  This asynchronous call generates a unique SCAN_ID, initiates a background scan of the target host using the `nmap` tool, and immediately returns the `SCAN_ID` (refer to the `ScanSession` model).
+The background task captures the `nmap` output in XML format, converts it to JSON, and stores it in the TinyDB document-based database (with the JSON file stored locally for each target host).

 * `GET /scan/<HOST>/<SCAN_ID>`
-The call extracts the scan result of the target host with the requested `SCAN_ID` from the storage and returns it.
+  This call retrieves the scan result for the target host with the specified `SCAN_ID` from the storage and returns it.

 * `GET /diff/<HOST>`
-The call retrieves two latest successful scan results of the target host from the storage (if they are available), compares the port states and returns the difference (if any).
+  This call fetches the two latest successful scan results for the target host from the storage (if available), compares the port states, and returns any differences found.

 **CONFIGURATION**

-- Default application settings are defined in `app/config/crowdstrike_config.py` as `pydantic_settings` and can be overridden (see example in `Dockerfile`).
+- Default application settings are defined in `app/config/crowdstrike_config.py` as `pydantic_settings` and can be overridden (see example in the `Dockerfile`).
-- `nmap_cli` defines the location and command-line parameters of `nmap` tool
+- `nmap_cli` specifies the location and command-line parameters for the `nmap` tool
-- `storage_connect` defines a connection string for a storage (TinyDB - refers to a local path of json files)
+- `storage_connect` provides the connection string for the storage (TinyDB, referring to a local path for JSON files)
-- service port is specified in `main.py` (when started locally)
+- The service port is specified in `main.py` when the application is started locally
-- internal port is explicitly set in `Dockerfile`
+- The internal port is explicitly set in the Dockerfile

 **STORAGE**

-In order to keep implementation easy to implement but open to extend/replace, document-oriented TinyDB (https://tinydb.readthedocs.io/en/latest/index.html) was chosen (document versions are stored in json files locally).
-TinyDB is not thread-safe and obviously cannot be easily replicated and used in distributed setup but still can be replaced with any other document-oriented database like MongoDB or Couchbase.
+To maintain simplicity while allowing for future extensibility or replacement, the document-oriented TinyDB (https://tinydb.readthedocs.io/en/latest/index.html) was chosen.
+Document versions are stored in local JSON files.
+While TinyDB is not thread-safe and does not easily support replication or distributed setups, it can be replaced with other document-oriented databases like MongoDB or Couchbase if needed.

 **PREREQUISITES**

-- pyenv is installed; see https://github.com/pyenv/pyenv#readme;
+- install `pyenv`: Refer to the installation guide at https://github.com/pyenv/pyenv#readme
-- nmap is installed
+- Ensure `nmap` is installed

 **Local environment setup commands (MacOS)**